sebastiandaberdaku/apache-airflow-providers-pysparkonk8s/README.md

 4. finally, try to spawn executors in the same availability zone as the other executor pods.

-These affinity rules are generated dynamically on a per-task basis, which means that concurrent Airflow PySpark Tasks with their own Spark Drivers and Executors will not affect each-others pod placement.
+These affinity rules are generated dynamically on a per-task basis, which means that concurrent Airflow PySpark Tasks with their own Spark Drivers and Executors will not affect each other's pod placement.

 ### Running Spark in Local mode
 In `Local` mode, Spark runs both Driver and Executor components on a single JVM.
 It is the simplest mode of deployment and